-D-backs and Maricopa County reach agreement to allow team to look for new place to play
+D-backs and Maricopa County reach stadium agreement

 More from this show